 Personal hygiene is one of those practices we are all taught early in life; wash your hands, bathe on a regular basis, and always wear clean underwear.
 We are used to doing these things in our day to day life and the same rules apply in the bush that apply at home.
 However when we go bush we lose all the modern conveniences and with them the flexibility we have at home and have to adjust how we do things.

 Most practices that relate to hygiene are based around common sense but why then do so many people ignore them when they hike?
 This article discusses the basics surrounding personal hygiene to ensure we have a trouble free adventure.
-Alternatively you can listen to this article in podcast form here.

 Our first consideration is hand washing.
 We wash our hands for a number of reasons: